Musician Composer Educator

 The V.I.P.
 Singers

-The V.I.P.Singers are a group of visually impaired people and their friends and supporters who meet every Saturday morning at St Thomas Hospital, London.
+The V.I.P.Singers are a group of visually impaired people and their friends and supporters who meet every Saturday morning.
+Currently we are meeting online.

 They have performed at events in the Houses of Parliament, The Tate Modern, Southwark Cathedral as well as at St Thomas’.